paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-04-17-after_editorially_alternative_collaborative_online_writing_tools.md

 One of the first suggestions was [GitHub][2].
 While it is by no means designed for writing documents, for many writers on the Web, this is where their content will end up.
 Any text file can be edited directly within GitHub’s website, although the interface is more attuned to writing code than prose.
 Being based on Git, versioning comes free, although managing branches and pull requests may be a little convoluted.

-{% include 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/github.png'
+{% render 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/github.png'
   caption: 'GitHub’s editing interface isn’t designed for writing prose.'
 %}